marcaureln/docker-volta/README.md

 ## What is Volta?

 To quote their website:

->
 > The Hassle-Free JavaScript Tool Manager.
->

 I can't say it better than that.

 ## Usage

 You can use the `ghcr.io/marcaureln/volta` image as a base image for your own Docker images.
 You can find a Dockerfile example in the [example](./example/) directory.

-## Variants

-The images are labeled as follows:

-- `ghcr.io/marcaureln/volta:2.0.0-noble` - Volta version 2.0.0 on Ubuntu 24.04.
-- `ghcr.io/marcaureln/volta:2.0.0-bookworm` - Volta version 2.0.0 on Debian 12.

-Thoses tags are based on [buildpack-deps images](https://hub.docker.com/_/buildpack-deps/) from the official Docker library.
+The tags are based off of [buildpack-deps images](https://hub.docker.com/_/buildpack-deps/).
+You can find the list of available tags [here](https://github.com/marcaureln/docker-volta/pkgs/container/volta/versions?filters[version_type]=tagged).

-**Note:**
-- There is currently no `latest` tag.
-- There are no alpine variants.
+### Why is there no Alpine variant?

 See [https://github.com/volta-cli/volta/issues/473] for more information.

 ## Acknowledgements